nbauersfeld/sma/README.md

 * the fiber channel begin and end has to be plane enough to avoid shadowing or even fringing
 * the reagences has to be well prepared in a vessel and easy to handle on site
 * the machine learning model has to be appropriate to the evaluation case in the sample color space, easy to implement for on site analysis and embedded devices, fast to execute to give results, post trainable and transferable
+* a model has to identifiy the target molecule/target working space
 * the mobile app has always be up to date and understandable in its one page design
 * the mobile app has pre-trained models to evaluate the the image samples and detect target molecules in an appropriate way just in time and on site (depends on the reagence behaviour)
 * the mobile app can restore all on site measurements to an online folder; if the mobile is online and in a special network area, data should be transfered over secure channels